 - You will be allowed to use the telephone so you can contact a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, you will be allowed to keep wearing your own clothes, otherwise you you will have to change into a jail uniform – the jumpsuit.
+- If you think you will get released quickly, you will be allowed to keep wearing your own clothes, otherwise you will have to change into a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, you should share your experience so others can benefit from your story.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you tell us things that might help other people to get through the procedure?

 Click here to tell about all about it